 While you are in that meeting with the principal, ask about Black History Month.
 Push to have Black history incorporated throughout the curriculum year-round.
-Tell them you want your kids to know about the history of people of African descent—not just slaves, but the sculptors and artists who lived thousands of years before slavery.
+Tell them you want your kids to know about the history of people of African descent—not just those who were enslaved, but the sculptors and artists who lived thousands of years before slavery.
 And when it is Black History Month, advocate for it to be about more than drummers coming in for a gym assembly and a few lessons on Martin Luther King.

 5. Make art class more diverse

 Visit the art teacher or your child’s teacher and ask them to incorporate artists, art styles and crafts from countries other than Western ones.
 There are enough classes throughout the year to feature African-influenced arts and crafts at some point.